PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/5 Plans.md

 Action 2: *Baelen ir'Torn and the Priest make it to Sharn.*
 - Goal: Begin a deeper study on they FKD and discover its origins
 - Actions: Travel through the city safely and make it to Morgrave University.

+Action 3: *Garhorn and Blinker contacted the Clan*
+-
 ### Additional Notes
 - X